demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 For an anonymous user, the user profile will always be other whom he/she is not following.
 But for a logged in user who is viewing an another user's profile, we need to check the `Social` table and set the type to either `OtherNotFollowing` or `OtherFollowing`.

-Let's keep it as `OtherNotFollowing` for a time being and we'll implement this check shortly.
+Let's keep it as `OtherNotFollowing` for the time being and we'll implement this check shortly.

 The next place that we need to fix is where we are populating the `UserProfileViewModel`.
 To do it, we first have to add a new property `IsFollowing` in the view model.